07JP27/DeepResearch-dotnet/app/DeepResearch.SearchClient/README.md

 ## Installation

-The Tavily client is included in the `DeepResearch.Core` project.
+This library is part of the DeepResearch project.
 Make sure you have the following NuGet packages:

 ```xml
 <PackageReference Include="Microsoft.Extensions.Http" Version="9.0.0" />